Read This Before Dyeing Your Blonde Hair Brown

 Look Into At-Home Treatments Made For Brunettes

 Yes, even bottle brunettes can go brassy, which is why Lee recommends her brunette clients to still use a purple shampoo when they notice unwanted undertones surfacing.
-Try TRESemme Violet Blonde Shampoo or Kerastase Ultra Violet Shampoo.
-If brassiness isn't a concern for you, Perry suggests ditching the purple 'poos and conditioners for colour-depositing treatments, like Davines' Alchemic conditioners that come in a variety of shades, like chocolate, copper, and tobacco.
+If brassiness isn't a concern for you, Perry suggests ditching the purple 'poos and conditioners for colour-depositing treatments, like Davines' Alchemic Conditioner (Price shown in USD) that come in a variety of shades, like chocolate, copper, and tobacco.

 Advertisement